jnupponen/aws-elasticbeanstalk-template/README.md

 ## Customizing Elastic Beanstalk

-You can customize Elastic Beanstalk behavior by changing Properties.OptionSettings in [beanstalk.yml(beanstalk.yml) type AWS::ElasticBeanstalk::ConfigurationTemplate resouce block.
+You can customize Elastic Beanstalk behavior by changing Properties.OptionSettings in [beanstalk.yml](beanstalk.yml) type `AWS::ElasticBeanstalk::ConfigurationTemplate` resouce block.
 See all available customization from [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-options-general.html).

 You probably wan't to